edwinleung/edwinleung.github.io/_posts/2019-11-28-creativity-hub.md

   "storytelling."
 This helped us remove any biases we had before we moved onto our second stage of research: user interviews.
-We produced a small questionnaire and went around campus asking students from various programs what they would like to see in this potential space.<br><br>Halfway through our design, we met up with our clients to share our findings and our projected outcome.
-Sharing ideas with our clients ensured that we were on the same page, and that both parties would feel positive about what is to follow.
+We produced a small questionnaire and went around campus asking students from various programs what they would like to see in this potential space.
+We tried to ask a variety of students because we wanted the space to be open to all individuals.<br><br>Halfway through our design, we met up with our clients to share our findings and our projected outcome.
+Sharing ideas with our clients ensured that we were on the same page, and that both parties would feel positive about what is to follow.<br><br>In order to better visualize the physical space, one of my group members, Taniya, produced a 3D model of our pitch.
+In addition, we kept all of our research and sketches to show our clients the iterative process and how we came to our final idea.
 ---
 Design Thinking I Course 2019